MicroEJ/docs/ApplicationDeveloperGuide/soar.rst

 ------------------------

 Method devirtualization consists of transforming a virtual method call to a direct method call when possible.
-A virtual method call is a call to a non private method declared either in an interface or in a class.
+A virtual method call is a call to a non-private instance method declared either in an interface or in a class.
+The Core Engine determines the proper method to call at runtime depending on the actual class of the object.
 A call to a constructor or a private method is already optimized as a direct method call by the Java compiler.

-SOAR automatically optimizes a virtual method call to direct method call if there is one and only one embedded implementation method.
+SOAR automatically optimizes a virtual method call to a direct method call if there is one and only one embedded implementation method.

 .. note::

-   The list of embedded methods is available in the :ref:`SOAR Information File <soar_info_file>`.
+   SOAR generates the list of the embedded methods in the :ref:`SOAR Information File <soar_info_file>`.

 .. _soar_method_inlining:

 Method Inlining
 ---------------

-Method inlining consists of replacing a direct method call by the content of the method.
-This avoids the creation of a new stack frame context which can be slower than executing the code itself.
+Method inlining consists of replacing a direct method call with the content of the method.
+This avoids the creation of a new stack frame context, which can be slower than executing the code itself.
 Method inlining is transitively applied from leaf to root methods.

 The following method code patterns are inlined: